Kioubit/FlapAlerted/README.md

 ### Setup notes

 The program will listen on port 1790 for incoming BGP sessions (passive mode - no outgoing connections).
-Peering multiple nodes with a single FlapAlertedPro instance is also possible in most cases.
-The 'multihop' mode in your BGP daemon (i.e. BIRD) should be enabled to allow for running this program on the same host.
+Peering multiple nodes with a single FlapAlertedPro instance is also possible.
+The 'multihop' mode in your BGP daemon (for example BIRD) should be enabled to allow for running this program on the same host.
 Note that with BIRD there is a bug that requires using another IP address that belongs to the host (for example an IP from a dummy interface) for it to correctly send bgp information to a local FlapAlertedPro instance.

 ### Commandline arguments
 The following commandline arguments are required:

+    Usage: <RouteChangeCounter> <FlapPeriod> <Asn> <KeepPathInfo> <UseAddPath> <KeepPerPeerState> <NotifyOnce> <Debug>

+Explanation:

 1. Number of times a route path needs to change
 2. Interval in seconds within which a notification will be triggered if the number given in [1] is exceeded.
-3. Your asn
+3. Your ASN
 4. Recommended: 'true'.
 Whether to store all possible AS paths for a flap event.
 Only disable if performance is a concern.
 Values: 'true' or 'false'
 5. Recommended: 'false'.
 Whether AddPath support should be enabled.
 In most cases option [6] must be enabled as well for this option to produce the intended output.
 Values: 'true' or 'false'
 6. Recommended: 'false'.
 Whether separate state should be kept for each eBGP peer.
 Requires iBGP peering with FlapAlertedPro.
 (The first ASN in each path must be the eBGP peer) Values: 'true' or 'false'
 7. Recommended: 'false'.
 Whether to notify only once for each flapping event.
 Setting this to 'true' may break the functionality of some modules.
 Values: 'true' or 'false'
 8. Recommended: 'false'.
 Enable or disable debug output.
 This option produces a lot of output.
 Values: 'true' or 'false'

+### Special mode: All BGP updates
+Use the value `0` for the RouteChangeCounter [2] if all BGP updates should cause a notification from the program.

 ### Building